Home Loan Guide

 Your down payment can add or eliminate additional fees.
 The more money you put down, the less you have to borrow, which also means you’ll have less interest to pay.
 If you can put down 20 percent or more of the purchase price of your home, you may not need to purchase private mortgage insurance, which could save you hundreds of dollars each month.

-Your reason for purchasing a home will reflect in your home loan.
+Your reason for purchasing a home will help determine which home loan option is right for your.
 Why are you purchasing a home, and how long do you plan to stay there?
 Do you want to stay in that house for the rest of your life?
 Are you looking to move within five or ten years?
 Do you want the property as a family home or perhaps one that can produce income?
 Determining your current and long-term plans for your home can help you decide which house to purchase in what neighborhood and what type of home loan is best.

 The housing market can change regularly, so it’s important to know what the market is like when you are considering buying a home.
 Ask yourself if the market is advantageous for buyers or sellers at the moment and what your timeline for purchasing a house is.

-The rental market is determined by many factors throughout San Diego County and can range a lot depending on the neighborhood or city.
-Figure out what the cost of rent is relative to the cost of purchasing a home, and then make sure you are doing what’s best for your budget and lifestyle.
+The rental market is determined by many factors throughout San Diego County and can vary depending on the neighborhood.
+Compare the cost of renting to the cost of purchasing a home to help make sure you are doing what’s best for your budget and lifestyle.

-Getting preapproved for a mortgage means that you secure approval for a loan before purchasing a house.
+Getting preapproved for a mortgage provides you with the best chance for getting the home you want and helps determine how much house you can afford.
 Preapproval occurs after a lender has checked your credit, verified your documents and approved you for a specific loan offer, which is usually valid for 90 days.

 Before you begin shopping for a house, it’s smart to get preapproved.
 Not only will you be able to shop confidently, but realtors and sellers could be more likely to accept your offer once you find the perfect house.